menzascripting/Mnet/README.md

 # DESCRIPTION

-The Mnet modules are for perl programmers who want to create testable network automation and/or reporting scripts as simply as possible.
+The [Mnet](https://metacpan.org/pod/Mnet) modules are for perl programmers who want to create testable network automation and/or reporting scripts as simply as possible.

-The main features of the Mnet perl modules are:
+The main features are:

 - Facilitate easy log, debug, alert and error output from automation scripts, outputs can be redirected to per-device files